-Alert: If your DEA renewal application is not received prior to the expiration of your DEA registration, you will not be allowed to handle controlled substances and may be required to submit an application for a new DEA registration.
-This will affect your employment status and the presumptions afforded to a renewing applicant will not be provided.
+If your DEA renewal application is not received prior to the expiration of your DEA registration, you will not be allowed to handle controlled substances, and you may be required to submit an application for a new DEA registration.
+This will affect your employment status, and the presumptions afforded to a renewing applicant will not be provided.

-DEA registrants who fail to submit a renewal by the expiration date, cannot handle controlled substances once their DEA registration expires.
+DEA registrants who fail to submit a renewal by the expiration date will not be able to handle controlled substances once their DEA registration expires.

-Chapman Law Group represents DEA registrants with DEA matters, including DEA application denials, DEA revocations, DEA enforcement actions, and DEA diversion allegation.
-Contact our attorneys if you experience difficulties in obtaining or maintaining your DEA registration, or have questions about the DEA registration process.
-Our attorneys would be honored to assist you.
+Chapman Law Group represents DEA registrants all over the U.S. with DEA matters, including DEA application denials, DEA revocations, DEA enforcement actions, and DEA diversion allegation.
+We have extensive experience in defending health professionals faced with criminal charges, including:

 Send this to a friend